dombeesley/datacentricmilestone/README.md

 * [Am I Responsive?](http://ami.responsivedesign.is/#) - to test responsiveness of the site.
 * [W3C Markup Validation service](https://validator.w3.org/) - to check the HTML.
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - to check the CSS.
+* [Pexels](http://www.pexels.com) – used to find an image of a library that could be used in the website’s header.

+### Tools
+* [Balsamiq](https://balsamiq.com/) – used to create a rough wireframe of the website so I could visualise it before I started building it.

 ## Testing <hr>
 * I tested the website on multiple browsers and screen sizes.